gardener/documentation/website/documentation/getting-started/features/credential-rotation.md

 ![](./images/keys.png)

 All of these keys share a common property: they are managed by Gardener.
 Rotating them, however, is potentially very disruptive.
-Hence, Gardener does not do it automatically, but offers means to the user to perform these tasks easily.
-For a single cluster, a user may conveniently use the dashboard.
+Hence, Gardener does not do it automatically, but offers you means to perform these tasks easily.
+For a single cluster, you may conveniently use the dashboard.
 Of course, it is also possible to do the same by annotating the shoot resource accordingly:

 ```bash
 $ kubectl -n <shoot-namespace> annotate shoot <shoot-name> gardener.cloud/operation=rotate-credentials-start